Rjv-RY/MangaWatch/README.md

 Full-stack manga tracking application inspired by Letterboxd/MAL.
 Choose from a massive selection of Mangas in the Discover section, pick what titles you like and add them to your library.
 Track your progress of that title in the Library.
+It's deployed at "https://manga-watch.vercel.app/".

 ## Structure